we-make-websites/wmw-advanced-technical-test/README.md

 3. **Set up your .env file**

 You will need to create a .env file using the contents below in the project directory.
-The password and theme id will have been emailed to you:
+These details will not be supplied to you, you will to set up a private Shopify app to get these details for your environment.

 ```
 # The myshopify.com URL to your Shopify store